MicrosoftDocs/windows-iot-public/windows-iot/product-family/what's-new-in-Windows-11-IoT-Enterprise.md

 Like Windows 10 IoT Enterprise, Windows 11 IoT Enterprise will receive monthly quality updates.
 However, it will have a new feature update cadence.
 The semi-annual cadence for Windows 10 IoT Enterprise will remain, but starting with Windows 11 IoT Enterprise, there will only be one release a year.

 Important servicing-related announcements and information about known issues and safeguard holds can be found on the [Windows release health hub](https://aka.ms/windowsreleasehealth).
 For more information, see [Servicing and support](/windows/whats-new/windows-11-plan#servicing-and-support).

+>[!NOTE]
+>
+> Microsoft does not publish feature updates through Windows Update for devices running Windows 10 IoT Enterprise LTSC.
+>
+> Microsoft releases new LTSC editions every 2–3 years.
+OEMs may purchase a newer LTSC as a field upgrade for their devices, if appropriate.
+Please contact your [Windows IoT Distributor](https://aka.ms/IoTDistributorList) for more information.

 ## New Features and Functionality Updates
 With every new operating system, comes exciting new features and capabilities - Windows 11 IoT Enterprise is no different.